alvesvaren/spotify_python/README.md

 # Spotify python

-Control your spotify client using an easy-to-use dbus interface!
+Control your spotify client using an easy-to-use dbus interface for python 3!

 ## Usage